 Information about potential impacts and proposed mitigations will be used in the preliminary screening of the project and/or to develop water licence conditions.
-If seeking an exemption from preliminary screening for part or all of the project (e.g., the project has already been screened or has undergone an EA or EIR), describe supporting rationale.
-If only part of the project may be exempt, describe any proposed changes, as well as associated impacts and proposed mitigations.
+If seeking an exemption from preliminary screening for part or all of the project (e.g., the project has already been screened or has undergone an

+EA or EIR), describe supporting rationale.
+If it is not entirely clear whether all or some of the proposed project activities are expected to be exempt, the applicant should fill out the Impact-Mitigation Table to avoid delays in the event that the Board determines that a preliminary screening is required.
+If only part of the project may be exempt, describe any proposed changes, as well as associated impacts and proposed mitigations using the Impact-Mitigation Table.
 For more information about preliminary screenings, see section 4.2.